jgrafton/raspberrypi/README.md

     sudo if=2013-02-09-wheezy-raspbian.img of=/dev/sdb bs=1m

 ### Boot the Raspberry Pi
+There are two methods to proceed with booting your RPi.

+1) Most folks will want to boot the RPi with a monitor and keyboard connected.
+This option requires more equipment but is MUCH easier to troubleshoot if something goes horribly wrong.

+2) The more experienced among you may feel confident enough in your SD image to boot the RPi headless on a network that has a DHCP server (many home networks have a DHCP server built into their router / wireless access point.)

+For obvious reasons, this is the stage where having an external screen is extremely useful.
+If there was an error in the image writing process to your SD card an external display will allow you to see the error and debug it.
+Otherwise, you're waiting for the RPi to boot and grab an IP address.
+It takes a few minutes so it's a bit nerve racking.

+### raspi-config
+__raspi-config__ is used to configure a newly installed Raspberry Pi.
+The functions you may find most useful are:
+1) expand\_rootfs

+2) change\_pass

+3) update

+You must be root to run 'raspi-config'.

+#### expand\_rootfs
+This is a great way to lose connection to your Raspberry Pi if you chose to boot it headless.
+Many times the root fs expansion fails and you are left with a Raspberry Pi that you can no longer connect remotely to.

 what to do with it once linux is installed and setup